A Social Media Response That’s More ‘Tatty’ than ‘Devine’

 5. You note that this isn’t the first time something like this has happened.
 Do you think big chains will ever learn that this stuff doesn’t fly on social media?

 What many of us hope for is that we’ll see corporate transparency become the standard businesses aspire to.
 We’ve certainly seen great examples where those with questionable, unethical or other shoddy practices have their feet held to the fire by consumers empowered by social media.However, there’s a tendency to get too carried away.
 Yes, social media makes businesses more accountable, but let’s not kid ourselves that it’s a magical panacea to end bad judgment, greed or corporate slovenliness.Just six months ago social media evangelist might have considered it unthinkable for a company to continue deleting negative or unfavourable facebook comments at the height of a social media firestorm spanning both sides of the Atlantic.Nobody seems to have told that to Claire’s Accessories and they’re still coming out of the other end of this issue pretty intact.We’ve still got a long way to go in the evolution of the media and what it means for businesses.

-Scott Douglas has over 20 year’s experience in the media working for various national newspapers and has headed Holyrood Partnership with his co-director Raymond Notarangelo for the past ten years.
+Scott Douglas has over 20 year’s experience in the media working for various national newspapers and has headed Holyrood PR with his co-director Raymond Notarangelo for the past ten years.
 Scott has previously been asked to provide expert PR and social media comment for STV and The Scotsman.

 Comments Off on My transition from the emerald isle to the fast-paced world of Scottish PR